mmower/rez/docs/REZ.md

 #### on_init: `(asset, event = {}) => {...}`

 This script will be called during game initialization and before the game has started.

-## <a name="behaviour-element">Behaviour</a>

-Behaviours are elements that can be composed to create a behaviour tree.
-A behaviour tree is a way of modelling a plan that you want an agent (e.g. an Actor) to perform.

-Note that, by convention, we use UPPER CASE ids for behaviour elements.

-The core of the behaviour is the execute attribute which implements the behaviour.
-We talk about behaviours being conditions (that test something about the world) or actions (that alter the world) but both are created in the same way and use execute.

-### Example

-    @behaviour ACTOR_IN begin
-      options: [:actor :location]

-      execute: (behaviour, wmem) => {
-        const actor = behaviour.game.$(behaviour.option("actor"));
-        if(actor.getAttributeValue("location") == location) {
-          return {success: true, wmem: wmem};
-        } else {
-          return {success: false, error: "Actor is not in location", wmem: wmem};
-        }
-      }
-    end

-In this example we have defined a behaviour that tests whether a specified actor is in a given location.
-This could be used in a sequence to ensure that an action only gets performed if in the correct location.

-    ^[SEQUENCE [
-      [ACTOR_IN actor=sam_spade location=sams_office]
-      [ACTOR_RELOADS item=sams_gun]
-    ]]

-### Required Attributes

-* options

-A list of keywords describing the options that this behaviour uses.
-If there are no options use the empty list `[]`

-* execute

-A script attribute that is expected to take two parameters `behaviour` that is a reference to the behaviour itself and `wmem` which is a reference to a map of "working memory" that can be used to record behaviour state or pass state between behaviours.

-The return value must either be `{success: true, wmem: wmem}` or `{success: false, error: "Message", wmem: wmem}`.

-### Optional Attributes

-* min_children
-* max_children
-* check_*

 ## <a name="card-element">Card</a>